ⓘ Our monthly subscription fees have changed recently. Please see the latest information here.

-Telsa recently announced it delivered 310,000 cars during the first quarter.
-Although that was a little shy of Wall Street guesstimates, it’s 70% up on the same time last year.
+Telsa just announced it delivered 310,000 cars during the first quarter.
+Although that’s actually a little shy of Wall Street guesstimates, it’s 70% up on the same time last year.

-A lightning pace of growth matching the soaring Tesla stock price.
+A lightning pace of growth matching the soaring stock price.

-But while Elon dances at gigafactories, investors are looking into the future and wondering how many cars the company could actually sell down the line, and whether that would justify the stock price.
+But while Elon dances at gigafactories, investors are looking into the future and wondering how many cars the company could actually sell down the line.

-With a view of what sales might be, investors can take a stab at valuing the future Tesla, and what the stock price might be worth.
+With a view of what sales might be, investors can take a stab at valuing the future Tesla, and convert that into today's price.

 So let's jump into the future to 2032.